ga-wdi-lessons/express-intro/readme.md

 This is SO much stuff.
 We've pretty much covered the entire stack.
 Everything we cover from here on out is an extension of what we've already learned or a different language than we're used to.
-Today we'll be talking about [expressJS](https://expressjs.com/) the "e" in the MEAN stack.
-Which incidentally is super buzz wordy right now.
+Today we'll be talking about [expressJS](https://expressjs.com/) the "E" in the MEAN stack.

 Express is a framework built on top of node.

 > Node.js is not a framework.
 It is an application runtime environment that allows you to write server-side applications in javascript.
-Javascript that does not depend on a browser.
+Javascript written in this way, server-side that does not depend on a browser; it is running in its own environment.
+This was made possible by the V8 javascript engine.

 Some frameworks, like Rails, are very opinionated frameworks.

 Today, we'll be learning about Express, which is much less opinionated.
-Just like Sinatra, we have a lot of freedom in how we structure our application (folders/files, how to load different files, managing dependencies, etc)
+Just like Sinatra, we have a lot of freedom in how we structure our application (folders/files, how to load different files, managing dependencies, etc).
+Express was modeled after Sinatra!

-## Hello World - Express (we do 30/45)
+## Hello World - Express (We Do 30 min, 45 min)

-Creating a simple hello world express application.
+Let's jump right into creating a simple "Hello World!"
+Express application.

 In the terminal:
 ```bash